Ethics and Ethical Codes

 Ethics are a set of moral principles or rules of conduct for an individual or group.
 The term ethics comes from the Greek ethos meaning custom, habit or character.
 Ethics determine choices made.
 In counselling, ethics underpin the nature and course of actions taken by the counsellor.
 Counsellors and others in helping professions are expected to behave in an ethical manner.

-By nature of the profession, counsellors are to act in the best interest of their client, promoting client goals, protecting client rights, maximizing good and minimizing harm (Stein, 1990).
+By nature of the profession, counsellors are to act in the best interest of their client, promoting client goals, protecting client rights, maximising good and minimizing harm (Stein, 1990).
 This expectation broadens due to the inherent power of the relationship between client and counsellor.
 Ethics including ethical codes and principles aim to balance the power and ensure that the counsellor operates for the good of the client and not for self.

 Primarily, counsellors’ duty of care is to their clients.
 When making ethical choices, counsellors must consider not only themselves, but also the agency or organisation (if not self-employed), their profession and the greater community (Axten, 2002).
 Counselling does not occur in a vacuum therefore it is important that counsellors acknowledge all facets of their practice both internally and externally.